Shakespeare's Influence on the English Language [Updated]

 Genre: romance, tragedy

-You have probably heard of this title at least once before, as it has been made into movies and musicals all over the world.
-It is the story of two young people from rival families who fall in love and try to stay together despite their difficult situation.
+This story has been made into movies and musicals all over the world.
+It's about two young people from rival families who fall in love and try to stay together despite their difficult situation.

-Here are some of the most memorable lines from Romeo and Juliet:
+Here are some well-known lines from Romeo and Juliet:

 "Don't waste your love on somebody who doesn't value it."